Xilinx/dfx-mgr/README.md

 ### Using command line

-dfx-mgrd daemon should mostly be running on linux startup.
+The dfx-mgrd daemon should mostly be running on linux startup.
 Assuming it is running, you can use below commands from command line to load/unload accelerators.